 If a single solution can transform your skin completely in a very short time, then you have no reason to skip it.
 Have a look at the following incredibly powerful benefits of this wonderful vitamin.

 Vitamin A is an incredibly powerful anti-oxidant and immensely helps in collagen production.
 It stimulates the elastin in your body, which is what essentially promotes collagen to maintain elastic skin.

-It stops fine lines and wrinkles from forming and gives you plumpness and healthy skin.
+It stops fine lines from forming and gives you plumpness and healthy skin.
 You can reap the anti-ageing benefits of vitamin A through food sources or by applying topical creams.

 Everyone experiences sun damage at some point in their lives.
 Developing a dark complexion and uneven skin tone along with dry skin are common repercussions of staying out in the sun for too long.
 Sun damage can also worsen symptoms of melasma and hyper-pigmentation.

 You may notice the signs of ageing way before their natural occurrence due to excessive sun damage.
 However, if you include foods and topical treatments that are rich in vitamin A, your skin will slowly regain its original skin tone and brightness.